-Contact Seth Kirshenbaum with questions about teaching at the Summer Leadership Program. email@example.com
+Contact Tara Venkatraman with questions about teaching in the Summer Leadership Program. firstname.lastname@example.org

-The Summer Leadership Program provides sixty diverse teenagers with an exciting, powerful, and fun summer of community building, self rediscovery, leadership skills, action projects, internships at local nonprofits, and challenging seminars to transform themselves into powerful voices for change.
+The Summer Leadership Program (SLP) began in 1995, with SLP 2014 marking our 20th summer.
+The program provides teenagers with an exciting, powerful, diverse and fun summer of community building, self rediscovery, leadership skills, action projects, internships at local nonprofits, and challenging seminars to transform themselves into powerful voices for change.

 High-school-age students from Boston's diverse neighborhoods, surrounding communities, and outlying suburbs enroll and are accepted into the Summer Leadership Program.
 Youth who have participated have come from high schools including City on a Hill, Needham High, Boston Latin Academy, Concord Carlisle High, Beaver Country Day, South Shore Christian Academy, Trinity Academy, South Boston High, English High, Newman Prep, Brighton High, Boston Arts Academy, the Winsor School, and many others.